JDDC REPORT TO LOCAL LAW ENFORCEMENT (BULLYING) USD 247 Bullying Plan (Also see Policies GAAE and JDDC)

 - Requiring all school employees to complete the bullying prevention, identification, reporting and training module provided by the Southeast Kansas Educational Service Center at Greenbush or through KSDE.

 The board or the district administration on behalf of the board may seek student, staff, parent, and/or community input on the adoption, revision, and/or implementation of the board’s bullying policies or plan as directed or approved by the board.

 No teacher, administrator, or school district employee shall engage in, permit, or tolerate bullying.

 Retaliation against a victim, good faith reporter, or a witness to bullying is prohibited.
-A student or staff member who engages in an act of bullying, reprisal, retaliation or false reporting of bullying, shall be subject to discipline in accordance with school district policy and procedures.
-The school administration and/or board may take into account the following factors when determining an appropriate disciplinary action for such prohibited conduct: the ages of the parties involved; the developmental and maturity levels, special education needs of the parties involved, and the severity of the behavior.
+A student or staff member who engages in an act of bullying, reprisal, retaliation, or false reporting of bullying, shall be subject to discipline in accordance with school district policy and procedures.
+The school administration and/or board may consider the following factors when determining an appropriate disciplinary action for such prohibited conduct: the ages of the parties involved; the developmental and maturity levels, special education needs of the parties involved, and the nature, frequency, and severity of the behavior.

 Discipline guidelines for student bullying may be found in student and employee handbooks.
 Offenses over time or single offenses which are severe in nature may result in discipline up to and including suspension and/or expulsion or termination from employment.
 Parents participating in prohibited bullying conduct aimed at district students and/or staff members may jeopardize their access to district facilities; district property; school sponsored activities, programs, and events; and/or district students and/or staff members through the district’s communication systems.
 As appropriate, reports to local law enforcement will be filed to report criminal bullying behaviors.
 (See Policies EBC, GAAC, GAACA, JGEC, JGECA and KN)

 Approved: KASB Recommendation – 6/18; 6/21 BOE Approved: 8/18; 7/21